top of page

 Write about a social issue that interests your target audience or resonates in your own life.
 I write about racism because of my chance encounter with a stranger long ago.

-The bus driver had refused to let the woman off at her stop because he didn’t like the colour of her skin.
-That meant she had faced miles of backtracking in the dark and snow to get home.
+Apparently, the bus driver had refused to let the woman off at her stop because he didn’t like the colour of her skin.
+That meant she had faced several kilometres of backtracking in the dark and in a blizzard.
 Outraged, my mother had blasted the driver—she was not one to hold back—and then had invited the woman home to have dinner at our house.
 Afterward, my father drove her home.

 The bus driver’s perspective baffled me.
 Why wouldn’t he let the woman get off the bus?
-Why didn’t he care that if she missed her stop, she’d have to trek miles on foot in the frigid weather to get home?
+Why didn’t he care that if she missed her stop, she’d have to trek a long way on foot in the frigid weather to get home?
 His actions turned my stomach.
 They made little sense—and still don’t.

 What bothers you most?
 Write about that, for chances are that connects to the important message you hope readers will take away from your book.